 The template states your soft skills – it doesn’t give examples

-The CV may include what I call subjective lines or pictures of your soft skills.
+The CV may include subjective lines or pictures of your soft skills.
 Below is an example of what I’m referring to.
 What it does not tell me is how you manage your time or any other soft skill you mention.
 To be honest, I ignore these types of pictures.
-Also, the CRMs that recruiters use don’t like them and I do not search for candidates under “self-management” or “problem solving.”
+Also, the CRMs that recruiters use don’t like them, and I do not search for candidates under “self-management” or “problem-solving.”
 Make sure you give examples to demonstrate the ‘how’ instead.

 2 column formats are not ideal

-Most people (including recruiters and clients – we’re people too!) have been brought up reading across the entire page so reading small columns with crammed in information doesn’t help me to retain the information, particularly when I’m doing an initial scan of the content.
-Applicant Tracking Systems (automated software that some recruiters use) are often not programmed to scan 2 columns either.
+Most people (including recruiters and clients – we’re people too!) have been brought up reading across the entire page, so reading small columns with crammed-in content doesn’t help me retain the information, particularly when I’m doing an initial scan of the content.
+Applicant Tracking Systems (automated software that some recruiters use) are often not programmed to scan two columns either.

-Good formatting is about drawing attention to your strongest content so focus your efforts here instead.
+Good formatting is about drawing attention to your strongest content so you can focus your efforts here instead.

 Same same – the format takes away from the content

-The problem that comes with Canva templates is that as soon as I see it, I know it’s a Canva template and I see many CVs using the same Canva templates.
+The problem with Canva templates is that as soon as I see it, I know it’s a Canva template, and I see many CVs using the same Canva templates.
 Many of these templates don’t cover all of the details that I want to see.

-What I want is that the template is modified to suit the content and not that you’ve modified the content to suit the template.
+What I want is for the template to be modified to suit the content and not that you’ve modified the content to suit the template.

 Only 1 or 2 pages is too brief

-I find many of the Canva templates for CVs are only 1 or 2 pages.
-What this means is that I often don’t get a full CV or resume but more of a short bio of you.
-This is ok to be used at certain times, but for most roles you still need to have a full CV.
+Many of the Canva CV templates are only 1 or 2 pages.
+This means that I often don’t get a full CV or resume but more of a short bio of you.
+This is okay to be used at certain times, but for most roles, you still need to have a full CV.

-CVs should be 3 -5 pages depending on your level of experience.
-If you’re asked for 2 pages though only do 2 pages.
+CVs should be 3 -5 pages, depending on your experience level.
+If you’re asked for two pages, though, only do two pages.
 (See my previous musing on CVs versus resumes)

 Applicant Tracking Systems – CRM scanning

 There are also reported issues with software systems incorrectly scanning the headings and information in Canva templates.
 This incorrect data is then entered into the recruiter database.
-You may be missing out on important opportunities as your profile either has the wrong information or not enough information to be picked up by the hiring manager when they are doing a keyword search on a role.
+You may be missing out on important opportunities as your profile either has the wrong information or insufficient information to be picked up by the hiring manager when doing a keyword search on a role.

 What should a CV/resume do?

-Ultimately the aim of a CV is to make you stand out from the crowd and land yourself an interview.
+Ultimately, a CV aims to make you stand out from the crowd and land yourself an interview.
 It should highlight to me, particularly on the first page, what value you can bring to the role.
 This is what I’m looking for and why the content is much more important than the format.
-Albeit having a neat and tidy and professionally presented CV is important.
+However, having a neat, tidy and professionally presented CV is important.

-It should include the jobs you have held, the companies you have worked for and show me very quickly that you have the skills and experience to do the job that I am advertising.
+It should include the jobs you have held and the companies you have worked for and show me very quickly that you have the skills and experience to do the job that I am advertising.

 Thanks so much Marilyn this is the most valuable and best asvice I’ve read so far regarding resumes.